ga-chicago/wdi-11-hw-3-objects/README.md

 ---
 # Homework 3: Objects

 1. Fork this repo
+2. In your terminal, go into your folder for today (should be something like `03_14_objects`)
-2. Clone your fork of this repo.
+3. Clone your fork of this repo.
-3. **Do all your work in the folder that is created by the clone**
+4. Cloning will create a folder called wdi-11-hw-3-objects.
+Go into that folder: `cd wdi-11-hw-3-objects`. **Do all your work inside of this folder**
-4. Make commits as indicated
+5. Make commits as indicated. (`git add -A` and then  `git commit -m "some message"`).
+6. When you finish (and if need to pause working on it), push your commits to your fork (`git push origin master`). **Remember: before you push,** make sure you don't have any staged or unstaged changes (when you run `git status`, it should say something like `working tree clean`).
-5. Submit w/ pull request.
+7. Submit by making a pull request.

 ---